marijnh/Eloquent-JavaScript/06_object.md

 {{index constructor}}

 Constructors will typically add some per-instance properties to `this`.
 It is also possible to declare properties directly in the ((class declaration)).
-Unlike methods, such properties are added to ((instance)) objects, not the prototype.
+Unlike methods, such properties are added to ((instance)) objects and not the prototype.

 ```
 class Particle {